WHERE TO FIND THE WILD HORSES OF SHANNON COUNTY, MISSOURI

 Tips & Helpful Information: If you are camping at Echo Bluff or Current River State Park, this is an easy location to be able to check every morning and evening during your visit.
 Just head back south on Highway 19, and you will see Round Spring on your left.
 You don't need a 4WD or special vehicle to access this location and the majority of the time, you will not even get out of your car.

 The two best areas to find the Round Spring herd are down along the river by the group campground area which is just past the main entrance for Round Spring and the second-best opportunity is right off of Highway 19 just past the bridge heading north.
 The horses will tend to gather in these two areas from time to time.
+You can also look at the Sinking Creek campground area as well which is just down the road a little bit.

 The Round Spring area seems to either be hot or cold, meaning you will see them fairly frequently or nothing at all for a while.
 It is a very easy location to check, so just enjoy the ride, and hopefully, you will get a chance to see and enjoy them.